Azure-Samples/ms-identity-javascript-nodejs-tutorial/1-Authentication/2-sign-in-b2c/README.md

 ## Explore the sample

 1. Open your browser and navigate to `http://localhost:4000`.
-1. Click the sign-in button on the top right corner.
+1. Click the **sign-in** button on the top right corner.
+1. Once signed in, select the **ID** button to see some of the claims in your ID token.

 ![Screenshot](./ReadmeFiles/screenshot.png)